Monday, October 17th, 2016

 The meeting will be held at the following location:

 National Marine Fisheries Service’s Southwest Fisheries Science Center

 8901 La Jolla Shores Drive

 La Jolla, California 92037

 The meeting is physically accessible to people with disabilities.
-Requests for sign language interpretation or other auxiliary aids should be directed to Mr. Kris Kleinschmidt at 503-820-2280, at least five days prior to the meeting date.
+Requests for sign language interpretation or other auxiliary aids should be directed to Mr. Dale Sweetnam at 858-546-7170, at least ten business days prior to the meeting date.

 For further information regarding the meeting, please contact Mr. Kerry Griffin at 503-820-2409; or toll free 1-866-806-7204, ext.
 409.